top of page

 Tired of her monotonous routine, she reminded herself of the teachings of her Gurus.
 Her strong belief in the concept of Guru Shishya Parampara along with the urge to grow as a performer and teach Kathak at a higher level paved the way for her own dance institution - Nityam.

 Today, Ms. Rashmi’s institution is firmly established in Jaipur.
-Its students have performed at famous cultural centers like Jawahar Kala Kendra, a multi-arts centre in Jaipur, and have increased in diversity of backgrounds and countries even.
+Its students have performed at famous cultural centers like Jawahar Kala Kendra, a multi-arts center in Jaipur, and have increased in diversity of backgrounds and countries.

 nityam-kathak